 Can we harness this power of ML for our own mobile apps?
 If you’d like to learn how to build machine learning applications, this blog is the right place to find the answers.
-We’ll discuss how to equip your mobile app with ML features and share some best practices.
+We’ll discuss how to equip your mobile app with ML features and share some best practices for mastering artificial intelligence.

 - The easiest way to build a machine learning app for smartphones is to use ready-made ML services from Google, e.g., ML Kit or Firebase ML, and Core ML from Apple.

 - There are two basic options for approaching machine learning app development.
 One is to keep all ML functionality in the cloud, and the second is an edge case when all ML happens right on a mobile device.

 - Starting an app that uses machine learning, keep in mind that one of the challenges will be to put together a team of expert data scientists who will be responsible for creating viable ML models.

 - How to Build a Machine Learning App

 - Step 4: Pick a tech stack for developing a machine learning mobile app

 - Step 6: Build, train, and validate ML models